thisen-c/aws-security-scanner/README.md

 ## Why I Built This

-Cloud misconfigurations (not sophisticated hacking) are one of the most common real-world causes of data breaches.
-Manually checking every storage bucket and every user's permissions in an AWS account is slow and easy to get wrong, especially as an account grows.
-This tool automates that check, running the same kind of logic that real cloud security tools (like AWS Security Hub) use, just on a smaller scale.
+This is my first proper hands-on project in the cloud/security space.
+I am a second-year Computer Science student with growing interest in cloud computing and cybersecurity, and I wanted to set up real IAM users, purposefully misconfigure test resources, and have something that could catch those mistakes automatically.
+Cloud misconfigurations are actually one of the most common real-world causes of data breaches, so I developed a tool to simplify the manual security checks performed by security engineers.

 ## Security Checks Performed